Azores Islands: An Eden For Outdoor Enthusiasts

 In fact, the whole of Sao Miguel is like one big nature conservatory.
 At a mere forty miles long and ten miles wide, the island is small enough that its sights are within easy reach of the capital of Ponta Delgada, a small modern city on the southern coast.
 All within a short walk of each other are sights such as the charming Campo do São Francisco square, the historic Church of Sao Jose, and the 16th-century Forte de São Brás.

-Azores Holidays - Lagoa Das Sete Cidades, A Gorgeous Geomorphic Gem
+Azores Islands - Lagoa Das Sete Cidades, A Gorgeous Geomorphic Gem

 Lagoa das Sete Cidades, or “Lagoon of the Seven Cities” is just one of Sao Miguel’s many geomorphic gems, and a forty-minute drive east from Ponta Delgada, through rolling hills of idyllic pastures seamed by criss-crossing rows of brilliant blue hydrangea bushes.
 I let out a gasp as I crested a hill and caught sight of adjoining lakes at the bottom of the crater below, one a brilliant jade, the other a translucent azure.
 A trail runs along the crater’s perimeter for those seeking a 360-degree perspective; hiking the circumference takes about three hours, and is one of the most beautiful vistas you’ll encounter during your Azores Islands travel.